paulmelis/blender-julia-test/readme.md

 faster as the compiled code is cached.

-* There does seem to be quite a bit of variance in the total time spent over different runs, don't really know where that is coming from.
-But the reported time spent on the subdivision in Julia stays below 400ms in most cases, with the variance apparently coming from the Blender-Julia boundary.
+* There does seem to be quite a bit of variance in the total time spent over different runs on my system, I don't really know where that is coming from (the workstation isn't doing much else and CPU scaling is disabled).
+But the reported time spent on the subdivision in Julia stays below 250ms in most cases, with the variance apparently coming from the Blender-Julia boundary.

 ## Optimization